puffinthefish/space-cowboys/session 2/room 4.md

 they need to hit the rat king to deal damage to the rats, but it sends waves of rats at them.

-rat king has 70 hp and cannot attack. rats move in between every player's turn.
+rat king has 20/70 hp and cannot attack. rats move in between every player's turn.

+once they get through & kill the rats, they reach the final chamber the final chamber contains a pedestal, on which a taser rests. there's a door marked exit.